ravi9/openvino-wiki/BuildingForRaspbianStretchOS.md

 ### Cross Compilation Using Docker*

+  To cross-compile using pre-configured `Dockerfile` one can follow the following instruction: [Build OpenCV, OpenVINO™ and the plugin using pre- configured Dockerfile](https://github.com/openvinotoolkit/openvino_contrib/wiki/How-to-build-ARM-CPU-plugin#approach-1-build-opencv-openvino-and-the-plugin-using-pre-configured-dockerfile-cross-compiling-the-preferred-way).
+Otherwise follow the next few steps.

   This compilation was tested on the following configuration:

   * Host: Ubuntu\* 18.04 (64-bit, Intel® Core™ i7-6700K CPU @ 4.00GHz × 8)